Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 <a name="Chambers"></a> **Filling and Securing Chambers**

 1. Unscrew the bottom from a chamber and place a magnetic stir bar in the center divet.
-Once the source water is at the desired temperature, submerge the chamber top and bottom and shake off or wipe away any air bubbles.
+Once the source water is at the desired temperature, submerge the chamber top and bottom and shake off or wipe away any air bubbles.   - ADD PHOTO HERE
     1. If including organisms, secure them in the bottom of the chamber before screwing the top and bottom together until **hand tight**.
 Check again for bubbles and remove any as necessary.  **Record the time of when you seal each chamber** and leave submerged to maintain temperature until ready to secure on the respirometer.
 ADD PHOTO HERE
     1. The probes will need to reach the submerged chamber without straining the wire, [insert the probes into the chamber](#Probes) at this time before placing the chambers onto the respirometer.
+- ADD PHOTO HERE

 1. Use the screw key to loosen the bolts of the holding plates on the respirometer just until the plates are moveable but not detached.
+- ADD PHOTO HERE

-1. Place the chamber in a chamber slot and then <a name="Probes"></a> insert the Oxy-10 probes.
+1. Place the chamber in a chamber slot and then <a name="Probes"></a> insert the Oxy-10 probes. - ADD PHOTO HERE
     1. Careful to not damage the probes or introduce bubbles to the chamber, insert the temperature probe into the larger probe port and gently guide it down until it fits snuggly and securely.
     1. Once the temperature probe is in place, gently guide the oxygen probe into its port, being careful to not scratch the probe tip.
 The probe tip should be at least 2 cm into the chamber, but can be inserted farther, as long as the probe isn't touching any organisms or objects in the chamber.
+    - ADD PHOTO HERE
     1. Check for bubbles inside the chamber.
 If any bubbles are present, remove them at this time.
         1. You may be able to guide small bubbles out of the airlock seal on the chamber lid by unscrewing the airlock seal and guiding the bubbles out, then rescrewing on the airlock finger tight.
+        2.- ADD PHOTO HERE
         1. Note that if cooler water is not from the same source as your second bin water (used to fill the chambers), you must remove air bubbles only while submerging the chamber in the second bin's water.
     1. If there are large bubbles or a large quantity of bubbles after moving the chamber, remove the chamber from the respirometer, place back into the source water, unscrew the bottom to wipe or shake away any bubbles, then close and re-secure the chamber.
 Note the new time of when you sealed the chamber.

-1. Repeat for all 10 chambers, filling at least one chamber with only water, without any organisms, for a "background" dataset.
+1. Repeat for all 10 chambers, filling at least one chamber with only water, without any organisms, for a "BLANK" dataset to account for background oxygen flux.

-1. Once all chambers are in place, with probes and no bubbles, tighten the screws on the respirometer, making sure the holding plates are over the chamber bottoms.
-Test if the chambers are secure by attempting to gently jiggle the chambers.
+1. Once all chambers are in place, with probes and no bubbles, tighten the screws on the respirometer finger tight, making sure the holding plates are over the chamber bottoms.  - ADD PHOTO HERE Test if the chambers are secure by attempting to gently move the chambers.
 There should be no movement.

-1. Once all chambers are secure, turn the power switch **clockwise** to turn on, and check for proper stir bar placement.
-If any stir bars are not spinning or are out of place, loosen the bolt and gently jiggle the chamber until the bar is reset.
+1. Once all chambers are secure, turn the stir system power switch **clockwise** to on, and check for proper stir bar placement.
+If any stir bars are not spinning or are out of place, loosen the bolt and gently jiggle the chamber until the bar is reset in the center of the divot.
     1. If necessary, remove the chamber, place back into the source water, unscrew the bottom to move the stir bar into place, then close and re-secure the chamber.
 Note the new time of when you seal the chamber.

 <a name="Final_Checks"></a> **Final Chamber Checks**